bristlemouth/bm_core/docs/reference/integrations.md

     Iridium messages are limited to 340 bytes, and Spotter adds a 29-byte header.

-  :param: data: Data to transmit
+  :param data: Data to transmit
-  :param: data_len: Length of the data to transmit
+  :param data_len: Length of the data to transmit
-  :param: type: Network type to send over.
+  :param type: Network type to send over.
 Must be BmNetworkTypeCellularIriFallback.

   :returns: BmOK on success, other value on failure
 ```